Social media is the new marriage minefield

 While 14 per cent said they looked specifically to identify evidence of infidelity.

-Andrew Newbury, head of family law at Slater and Gordon said:
+A lawyer at Slater and Gordon said:

 “Social media can be a wonderful way of keeping in touch with family and friends, but it can also put added strain on a relationship.